Aditya-senpai/neighbourhood/README.md

-# TaskinAI
+# About me

 Hi there!
-I’m **Aditya Shaaw**, a high school student and a curious beginner in the world of web development.
+I’m **Aditya Shaw**, a high school student and a curious beginner in the world of web development.
 I'm currently on a journey to learn and build cool things — and this project is part of my **"100 hours of coding"** challenge!

 ## What is TaskinAI?